 Priority Pass and similar schemes which enable you to buy into club lounges do not work in Terminal 5.
 Terminal 5 deals exclusively with British Airways flights and the only way you can gain access to the club lounges in… Read More.

-I reviewed the British Airways Galleries Club Lounge in Heathrow Terminal 3 before my recent flight (June 2016) on Japan Airlines in Business Class from London Heathrow to Tokyo.
+We reviewed the British Airways Galleries Club Lounge in Heathrow Terminal 3 before my recent flight (June 2016) on Japan Airlines in Business Class from London Heathrow to Tokyo.
 JAL does not have it’s own airport lounge in Terminal 3,… Read More.

 I have mentioned in a number of previous articles that you no longer need to be a premium British Airways card holder or need to travel in business or first class to access an airport lounge in Heathrow Terminal 5.
 You… Read More.